KBNLwikimedia/MediaFromDelpher_ExtractCopyrightTemplates/stories/Free to use - Exploring public domain claims in Wikimedia Commons files sourced from Delpher.md

 2. *Copyrights waived or made free*: For files that have been released into the public domain or under free licences by their creators or rights holders. <br/>
 Example templates: [\{\{CC-zero\}\}](https://commons.wikimedia.org/wiki/Template:Cc-zero) or [\{\{CC-BY-SA-4.0\}\}](https://commons.wikimedia.org/wiki/Template:Cc-by-sa-4.0).<br/>
-Note: for the readability and flow of this article, we will not make distinctions between the files in this category that have been given CC0(-like) templates and the (very limited number of) files that have been given CC-BY or CC-BY-SA copyright claims.
-For the purposes of this article, these are all considered (or 'enforeced') to be in the public domain.
+Note: for the readability and flow of this article, we will not make further distinctions between files that were given CC0(-like) templates and the (very limited number of) files that were given CC-BY or CC-BY-SA copyright claims.
+For the purposes of this article, these are all considered (or 'enforeced') to be parts of the public domain.

 3. *Government work, not subject to copyright*: For files that are created by government employees in the course of their official duties, which are not subject to copyright protection in many jurisdictions, including the Netherlands and the United States.<br/>
 Example template: [\{\{PD-DutchGov\}\}](https://commons.wikimedia.org/wiki/Template:PD-DutchGov)